 Traditional Condensed Fukui Indices

 Seeking further improvement, additional descriptors were examined for use in a multivariate regression.
-We surmised that Conceptual Density Functional Theory23 might be useful and that, specifically, condensed Fukui indices would be physically relevant.36 Summarily, Fukui indices aim to quantify the local change in electron density as electron density is added to or removed from a system.
+We surmised that Conceptual Density Functional Theory24 might be useful and that, specifically, condensed Fukui indices would be physically relevant.42 Summarily, Fukui indices aim to quantify the local change in electron density as electron density is added to or removed from a system.
 The condensed indices assign the changes in electron density to atoms in the molecule as the number of electrons in the molecule is incremented by ± 1.
 In this way, the indices serve as descriptors of susceptibility of the atom to be attacked by nucleophilic, electrophilic, or radical species.
 These reactivities correspond to the f(-), f(+), and f(0) indices, respectively.
 In the context of cytochrome P450 mediated epoxidation, we consider the possible mechanisms in Figure 5.

+Figure 5 Possible mechanisms for the epoxidation of ethylene with the alkene treated as a a) radical, b) nucleophile, or c) electrophile.
+The protoporphyrin portion of Compound 1 has been abbreviated by the ring about the iron for simplicity.

 While it is widely held (and we believe) that the epoxidation mechanism occurs according to a radical mechanism (Figure 5a), the alkene substrate could also be treated as a nucleophile (Figure 5b) or as an electrophile (Figure 5c).
 With these reactivity paradigms in mind, we are equipped to rationalize relationships between Fukui indices and epoxidation barriers.

-Figure 5 Possible mechanisms for the epoxidation of ethylene with the alkene treated as a a) radical, b) nucleophile, or c) electrophile.
-The protoporphyrin portion of Compound 1 has been abbreviated by the ring about the iron for simplicity.

 Assuming a radical mechanism, we expected the f(0) index to correlate with epoxidation barriers.
 However, the f(0) index for the sp2 carbon atom involved in initial C–O bond formation yielded a MAE of 1.19 kcal/mol compared to the computed epoxidation barriers in the test set.
 Even worse performance was realized with the f(-) index in the test set (MAE = 1.61 kcal/mol).
 The f(+) index, however, correlated reasonably with epoxidation barriers (Figure 6).
 In general, the predictive power of traditional condensed Fukui indices by a linear model went as f(+) > f(0) > f(-).